Winter Comp (is coming) and BeerBQ tix

 Summer Competition

-The entry portal for Summer Comp will be open this week.
+The entry portal for Summer Comp is open now.
 As you know, the theme is ‘The Ashes’, Australian and British styles.
 All common styles most brewers enjoy making regularly — pales, hazys, darks, ordinary and strong bitter and XXXX/VB/West End 😉 — so jump in.
 Judging is on March 15 in Prospect.
 Entry $5.

 All the styles and the details you need are on the website, here.
 Of course, we also need judges.
 Please log in to the portal and indicate your willingness.
 It is BJCP registered competition, so you’ll get credits.